 Increased oxidative stress:

 Oxygen metabolism is essential for sustaining life, and normal cellular function works on a fine balance between the formation and elimination of reactive oxygen species (ROS).
-Oxidative stress, is an adverse consequence of excessive production of ROS and the suppression of ROS removal by antioxidant defence system, is implicated in diabetic retinopathy.
+Oxidative stress, is an adverse consequence of excessive production of ROS and the suppression of ROS removal by antioxidant defence system, is implicated in diabetes-related retinopathy.
 The exact mechanism of its development remains elusive.

 The polyol pathway becomes activated when intracellular levels of glucose are high.
 The polyol pathway is a 2-step pathway which converts glucose initially to sorbitol via the action of the enzyme Aldose Reductase (AR); sorbitol is then metabolized to fructose by an enzyme sorbitol dehydrogenase.
 Sorbitol is hydrophilic (loves water based environments) and accumulates intracellularly with osmotic consequences (damaging).
 The fructose generated leads to the formation of damaging advanced glycation end products (AGEs).
 AR uses a molecule called NADPH to work, this reduction in NADPH by AR may reduce the capability of cells to respond to oxidative stress.
 Thus, activation of the polyol pathway, by altering intracellular tonicity, generating AGEs precursors, and exposing cells to oxidative stress, can initiate and multiply several mechanisms of cellular damage.
 (12)